 I think the president's right.

-Uh I thought, you know, I thought he had the potential of being somebody that could be a real breakout star.
+I thought, you know, I thought he had the potential of being somebody that could be a real breakout star.

-I'd love to see him get primaried.
+I'd love to see him get primarily.

 He deserves to be out.

-I mean, he's he offered so much hope.
+I mean, he offered so much hope.

-Anyway, I was listening to a tape of John James, and I was I don't get impressed with politicians very often.
+Anyway, I was listening to a tape of John James, and I was, I don't get impressed with politicians very often.

 This guy's life, his background, his experience, his success, his service.